Philadelphia Slip and Fall Lawyer

 Notify the Property Owner

 This is an essential step for when it comes time to file an injury claim.
-Whether your fall occurred at work, a store, a sidewalk, or someone’s house, report the fall right away.
-If you fell at a place of business, file an official accident report with a supervisor if you can.
+Whether your fall occurred at work, a grocery store, a sidewalk, or a parking lot, report the fall right away.
+If you fell at a place of business, file an official accident report with a supervisor or business owner if you can.

 Seek Medical Care